-- 4. The Committee accepted that on 1 April 2009 letters notifying the Hearing date were sent by first class post by the Clerk of the Disciplinary Committee ('the Clerk") to the last known residential address of [the Respondent] at the following: - i.
-[Address 1]
+4. The Committee accepted that on 1 April 2009 letters notifying the Hearing date were sent by first class post by the Clerk of the Disciplinary Committee ('the Clerk") to the last known residential address of Mr. Krause at the following: i.
+Flat 3B, Lamelot Heights, 66 Kennedy Road, Wanchai, Hong Kong; which post was returned.